AWegnerGitHub/awegnergithub.github.io-content/2023_01_05_chatgpt_codility_sample_question.md

 tool in their future.
 GitHub has had [Copilot][15] for a while now.
 ChatGPT brings a new tool to the toolbelt.
 It should be expected by hiring managers that your current engineering team and engineers you hire will use such tools.

-Interview processes need to adapt to the existance of these tools.
+Interview processes need to adapt to the existence of these tools.
 If you are asking a question that a simple tool can solve, are you really determining an engineer's ability?
-Do your counterparts ask someone in finanace to calculate a percentage and not expect the candidate to use, at least, a calculator?
+Do your counterparts ask someone in finance to calculate a percentage and not expect the candidate to use, at least, a calculator?

-Hiring processes much adapt.
+Hiring processes must adapt.
 Evaluate your candidates, especially the more experienced candidates, with something other than an exam question that their newest tool can solve.
 Your engineer is going to be doing more than writing code and implementing an algorithm.
 Evaluate _those_ skills.
 Those are the ones you really need on your team.